-"I agree with everything in your article When Your Child Gets Angry: Here's Your Gameplan, but I can't remember all that in the heat of the moment.
-Can you give us a (very) short version?"
+"I agree with everything in your article When Your Child Gets Angry: The Crash Course, but I can't remember all that in the heat of the moment.
+Can you give us a very short version?"

 idea!
 Everyone needs the short version on their refrigerator.
 Here's the cheat sheet on what to do when your child gets angry.

 1. Use your Pause Button to calm yourself.

 - Breathe (which gives you a choice about how to respond.)